ansible/ansible/docs/docsite/rst/plugins/connection.rst

 :ref:`ansible_port`
     The ssh port number, for :doc:`ssh <connection/ssh>` and :doc:`paramiko <connection/paramiko>` it defaults to 22.
 :ref:`ansible_user`
-    The default user name to log in as, most plugins defaul to the 'current user running Ansible'
+    The default user name to use for log in.
+Most plugins default to the 'current user running Ansible'.

 Each plugin might also have a specific version of a variable that overrides the general version.
 For example, :ref:`ansible_ssh_host` for the :doc:`ssh <connection/ssh>` plugin.